the1derer/algorithms-java/collection_framework/map/hashmap/HashMap.md

 2) P(x) = (x^2 + x)/2  and keep the table size a power of 2
 3) P(x) = (-1^x) * x^2 and keep the table size a prime N where N is-congruent-to 3 mod 4 (eg. x =23, which is Prime and congruenct to 3 mod 4)

-Double Hasing: // TODO: Revise again from William Fiset's lecture: <https://www.udemy.com/course/introduction-to-data-structures/learn/lecture/7283740#questions>
+Double Hashing: // TODO: Revise again from William Fiset's lecture: <https://www.udemy.com/course/introduction-to-data-structures/learn/lecture/7283740#questions>
-P(k,x) = x*H2(k), where H2(k) is a seconde hash fn.
+P(k,x) = x*H2(k), where H2(k) is a second hash fn.
 NOTE: H2(k) must hash the same type os keys as H1(k)
     Note: Notice that doubling hashing reduce to linear probing(except tat the constant is unknown until runtime).
 Since this reduces to linear probing at runtime, we may end up with a linear probing fn